 When you start off small, you build the boundary muscle and eventually you become stronger the more you exercise and build this muscle.
-The more you say “no” to what doesn’t serve you, the more aligned you become with your truth and purpose.
+The more you say “no” to what doesn’t serve you, the more aligned you become with your values and your truth.

-In order for an Empath to remain centred and balanced in their energy, they need to set important boundaries for the sake of their health and wellness.
+In order for an Empath to remain centred and balanced in their energy, they need to set important boundaries for the sake of their mental health and their spiritual wellness.

 Affirmation: I am worthy of setting and maintaining healthy boundaries that feel good and right for me.

-Her acquired wisdom through her own life experiences and health issues combined with her training and certifications in various modalities allows her to offer powerful guidance as well as the vital tools required to enhance and promote inner healing and self love."
+Her acquired wisdom through her own life experiences and health issues combined with her training and certifications in various modalities allows her to offer powerful guidance as well as the vital tools required to enhance and promote inner-healing, personal growth, and self love.